Read about the symptoms of mouth and oropharyngeal cancer and when to see your doctor.

 An abnormal looking patch could be a sign of cancer or precancerous changes:

 These patches are not cancer, but if left untreated they may lead to cancer.

-A funagal infection called thrush in the mouth can cause red and white patches.
-The white patches of thrush usually rub off, leaving a sore red patch underneath.
-If you have anti fungal treatment and the patches go away, they are not related to cancer.
+Red and white patches in the mouth can also be caused by a fungal infection called Thrush.
+The white patches usually rub off, leaving a sore red patch underneath.
+If you have anti fungal treatment, and the patches go away, they are not related to cancer.